mfe-/get-the-solution/README.md

 1. create a feature branch with your changes
 2. create a pull request to be merged into main
 3. the cli will convert all markdown files to html files and generate the website
+   - if you add a blog post (dynamic content), we need to tell angular the route by adding the new page to `prerender-routes.txt`.
+Use `generate_reprender_routes.ps1`.
+This should be automated in the future.
 4. after the pull request is merged, the website will be deployed automatically

 ## Development